Yale-BIDS-Chen-Lab/ophtho-llm-review/README.md

 ## 📖 About This Project

 This repository serves as the official repository for our systematic review: **"[How Far Have Large Language Models Advanced in Ophthalmology?
-A Systematic Review of Their Development, Evaluation, and Readiness for Clinical Use.](https://doi.org/10.21203/rs.3.rs-8819770/v1)"**
+A Systematic Review of Their Development, Evaluation, and Readiness for Clinical Use.](https://doi.org/10.21203/rs.3.rs-8819770/v2)"**

-Our systematic review synthesizes literature from **January 1, 2022, to April 1, 2025** using rigorous inclusion criteria from biomedical databases (PubMed/PMC, Scopus, Embase).
+Our systematic review synthesizes literature from **January 1, 2022, to December 1, 2025** using rigorous inclusion criteria from biomedical databases (PubMed/PMC, Scopus, Embase).
 However, the field of AI is moving faster than traditional publishing cycles.
 Also, the biomedical databases may not comprehensively capture relevant work from the AI or computer science literature, including preprints hosted on platforms such as arXiv.

 **This repository aims to bridge that gap by:**
-1.  **Continuously Updating:** Tracking new studies published after April 2025.
+1.  **Continuously Updating:** Tracking new studies published after December 2025.
 2.  **Expanding Scope:** Curating relevant AI/CS conference papers (e.g., CVPR, NeurIPS) and preprints (arXiv) that fall outside standard biomedical indices but are critical to the field.
 3.  **Open Data:** Providing the granular data extraction (27 variables) for all studies included in the review with fine-grained analysis.
 ---